elementor/elementor-developers-docs/src/form-fields/field-content-template.md

 ::: warning Please Note
 1. The workaround described above is a temporary solution.
-2. We may introduce an official `content_template()` method to render JS templates, the same way it's done in Elementor widgets.
+2. We may introduce an official `content_template()` method to render JS templates, the same as is done for Elementor widgets.
-3. To make sure your code is future compatible, make sure your field class won't have a method called `content_template()`.
+3. To make sure your code is future compatible, make sure your field class doesn't have a method called `content_template()`.
 :::